DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - `3dbox` - This will look for a 3D box image.
     - `physicalmedia` - This will look for a physical media image.
     - `fanart` - This will look for a fan art image.
+    - `none` - This will not display any game media, but it will still enable the `defaultImage` and `delay` properties.
 * `metadataElement` - type: BOOLEAN
     - By default game metadata and media are faded out during gamelist fast-scrolling and text metadata fields, ratings and badges are hidden when enabling the _Hide metadata fields_ setting for a game entry.
 Using this property it's possible to explicitly define static video elements that should be treated as if they were game media files.
 This property is ignored if `path` is not set.
     - Default is `false`